 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment effect from July 29 onward, in accordance with the risk level of respective exemption categories.
 July 27 [The Education Bureau (EDB)] Announced that all schools would continue to suspend all on-campus activities from July 29 to August 16.
 Schools may consider conducting make-up classes or other learning activities online.
-Authorities tightened pandemic control measures including: limiting group gatherings to two persons; banning dining-in at restaurants; closing several types of places: (a) Amusement game centres; (b) Bathhouses; (c) Fitness centres; (d) Places of amusement; (e) Places of public entertainment; (f) Premises (commonly known as party rooms) that are maintained or intended to be maintained for hire for holding social gatherings; (g) Beauty parlours; (h) Establishments (commonly known as clubs or nightclubs) that are open late into the night, usually for drinking, and dancing or other entertainment; (i) Karaoke establishments; (j) Mahjong-tin kau premises; (k) Massage establishments (save for those set out in Annex 3); (l) Sports premises (new); and (m) Swimming pools (new); imposing deterrent penalties-for example, any person who participates in a prohibited group gathering; organises a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of such gathering and knowingly allows the taking place of such gathering, commits an offence; and offenders are liable to a maximum fine of \$25,000 and imprisonment for six months; extending the mask-wearing requirement to cover all outdoor public places.
-July 28 • [The Subsidised Housing Committee of the Hong Kong Housing Authority] Endorsed the outcome of the 2020 rent review of public rental housing (PRH), and provided a two-month tent waiver for PRH tenants. • • • July 30 Announced the extension of the temporary US Dollar Liquidity Facility to 31 March 2021, in line with the US Fed's decision to extend the FIMA Repo Facility to 31 March 2021.
-The operational parameters of the temporary US Dollar Liquidity Facility will remain unchanged. • • • • August 2 • • • • Welcomed team from Mainland China to help with pandemic control work.
-August 3 • Started accepting applications from two- person households for the One-off Living Subsidy for Low-income Households Not Living in Public Housing & Not Receiving • • • •
+Authorities tightened pandemic control measures including: limiting group gatherings to two persons; banning dining-in at restaurants; closing several types of places: (a) Amusement game centres; (b) Bathhouses; (c) Fitness centres; (d) Places of amusement; (e) Places of public entertainment; (f) Premises (commonly known as party rooms) that are maintained for hire for holding social gatherings; (g) Beauty parlours; (h) Establishments (commonly known as clubs or nightclubs) that are open late into the night, usually for drinking, and dancing or other entertainment; (i) Karaoke establishments; (j) Mahjong-tin kau premises; (k) Massage establishments (save for those set out in Annex 3); (l) Sports premises (new); and (m) Swimming pools (new); imposing deterrent penalties-for example, any person who participates in a prohibited group gathering; organises a prohibited group gathering; commits an offence; and offenders are liable to a maximum fine of \$25,000 and imprisonment for six months; July 28 • • [The Subsidised Housing Committee of the Hong Kong Housing Authority] Endorsed the outcome of the 2020 rent review of public rental housing (PRH), and provided a two-month tent waiver for PRH tenants. • • • July 30 Announced the extension of the temporary US Dollar Liquidity Facility to 31 March 2021, in line with the US Fed's decision to extend the FIMA Repo Facility to 31 March 2021.
+The operational parameters of the temporary US Dollar Liquidity Facility will remain unchanged. • • • • August 2 August 3 • Started accepting applications from two- • • Welcomed team from Mainland China to help with pandemic control work.
+August S Stated accepting applications from two- person households for the One-off Living Subsidy for Low-income Households Not Living in Public Housing & Not Receiving